When Anxiety Is More Than A Worry Synonym

 Your Concern Is Irrational

 Most average worries stem from things that could happen.
-For example, a couple planning a beautiful outdoor wedding may worry about a rainy weather on their special day.
+For example, a couple planning a beautiful outdoor wedding may worry about rainy weather pouring in on their special day.
 In the case of anxiety disorders, the worry is often irrational.
 The hint of any unusual body sensation may signal illness or death.
 An unexpected bill may raise intense thoughts of financial ruin.

 You Feel It In Your Body